The Esteemed Gentleman Articles

 Choose The Right Cigar

-If you aren't sure where to start, ask a friend who's into cigars for some recommendations, speak to a tobacconist at your local cigar shop, join cigar groups on social media, watch reviews, and read about them.
+Cigars come in a wide variety of shapes and sizes.
+If you aren't sure where to start, ask a friend who's into cigars for some recommendations, speak to the tobacconist at your local cigar shop, join cigar groups on social media, and look at some reviews.

-Cigars come in a variety of shapes and sizes, and different types of tobaccos will produce different flavour profiles.
+Different types of tobaccos will produce different flavour profiles.
 Research a range of cigar types before trying your first.
 If a friend offers you a cigar, don't ask them if it's a Cuban.
 That's just bad manners.

 And remember: you don't need to spend a lot for an enjoyable experience.
 Great sticks come in all price ranges.
 You just might need to do some digging to find them.

+Do not put your cigar in your mouth before you cut the cap.
 Sticking your cigar in your mouth or licking the cap is not only rude, but also looks goofy.

 We do not recommend doing this, even if you are using your own cutter.
 Properly stored cigars (in humidors, wineadors, or tupperdors) will contain some moisture (typically 62-72% humidity).
 In most cases, the cigar will not split when you cut off the cap.